caseyanderson/physcpu1/_posts/briefs/2020-09-17-proposals.md

 Your proposal must contain the following components:

 * **Title:** giving your prototype a title sometimes helps you prioritize focusing on certain things over others.
-This may change throughout the completion of the prototype, but its a good way to give your work more orientation.
+This may change throughout the completion of the prototype

 * **Inspiration / Background:** where did your idea come from?
-Something you read, saw, or heard about?
 What lead you to this particular idea?
 What about this is interesting to you (specifically) and why?

 * **Summary of the Experience:** what is it?
-In other words, what happens?
 Is it a tool?
 An experience?
-If so, what kind of an experience?
-What about this do you think would be interesting to someone else (specifically) and why?
+What kind of an experience?

-* **Bill of Materials:** what do you need to make this prototype?
-How much will it cost?
-Everything in this class will use a HUZZAH32, so at the very least that should be mentioned in this section.
+* **Materials:** what do you need to make this prototype?
+List the materials here

-* **Supporting Media:** what if someone wants to hear about this really interesting thing that you made/interaction you set up?
-If you were asked to send someone a short PDF (like this proposal!) and a few images, or a link to a video, etc., what would you include?
-It is okay for this to simply be sketches in the beginning.
+* **Supporting Media:** in the early stages this may be sketches or simple images, but our goal is to have a short video of your working prototype

-Your proposals should be delivered as PDF files of approximately 1 to 2 pages in length.
-More specifically I am looking for a mixture of college-level writing (i.e. no spelling or grammar errors) broken into the categories listed above and whatever media documentation is necessary to illustrate your prototype (example: a rendering, a series of sketches, a link to a short video, etc.).
+Proposals should be delivered as PDF files of approximately 1 to 2 pages in length divided into the categories listed above.
 Over the course of each prototype you will “fill in” parts of your proposal that are not yet complete/finalized.